YU-Zhejian/art_modern/docs/Contributing.md

 ### Testing

-Some of the individual modules can be tested using CMake CTest system.
+Some individual modules can be tested using CMake CTest system.
 Execute `ctest` in your building directory to test them.

 Run `make testsmall` or `make testsmall-release` to run the integration tests using executables produced in `make build` and `make release`.